josephsmithberger/XogotDocs/Documentation.docc/Manual/performance/optimizing_3d_performance.md

 performance.

 One way we can potentially reduce the amount to be rendered is to **take advantage of occlusion**.
-Godot 4.0 and later offers a new approach to occlusion culling using occluder nodes.
+Godot offers an approach to occlusion culling using occluder nodes.
 See <doc:occlusion_culling> for instructions on setting up occlusion culling in your scene.